garyillyes/cbcp/draft-illyes-aipref-cbcp.md

-Crawlers should primarily access resources using HTTP GET requests, resorting to other methods (e.g., POST, PUT) only if there is a prior agreement with the publisher or if the publisher's content management system automatically makes those calls when JavaScript runs.
-Generally, the load caused by executing JavaScript should be carefully considered or even avoided whenever possible.
+Crawlers should primarily access resources using HTTP GET requests, resorting to other methods (e.g., POST, PUT) only if there is a prior agreement with the publisher or if the publisher's content management system automatically makes those calls when JavaScrt runs.
+Generally, the load caused by executing JavaScrt should be carefully considered or even avoided whenever possible.